glaucuslinux/glaucus/README.md

 * bleeding edge as it fetches the latest sources available from upstream repositories for all cerata

+* the building process (for both glaucus and its toolchain) is entirely automated

 * musl libc

 * skarnet's s6 small supervision suite